aparnak22/tdd/PokerKataREADME.md

 ##Solution

-I have two solutions for this exercise.
+I have two solutions for this exe rcise.
 One solution is a package with several classes and the second solution is as a single class.

 ###com.techreturners.poker package

-The package contains the classes to implement the poker kata.
+The package contains the classes to implement the poker kata and the com.techreturners.poker.Main console application.
+It accepts the poker hands as a series of string values, eg:  "2H 3D 5S 9C KD" and determines which player is the winner.

 I have delegated the pattern determination (i.e. whether a hand is Straight, flush etc) to a series of helper classes that implement a PatterHelper interface.
 Adding a pattern requires creating a helper class to check for the pattern and to add